timklapdor/csulx/_strategies/Adding-Voice-Recordings.md

 #### Implementation

 In this example the audio files are created using an iPad and an audio recording app.
 This creates an MP3 file that is then simply uploaded to the Interact2 site.
 A new content page is set up, with each audio topic having a new folder.
-This avoids having all audio files on the same page - which can be a problem if files are set to ‘auto play.
+This avoids having all audio files on the same page - which can be a problem if files are set to ‘auto play'.

 ![Screenshot explaining how to link and add MP3 files in Interact2 ](../images/practices/Adding-Voice-Recordings-HCS310.jpg){: .u-full-width}